MapsPeople/docs/Web/Getting Started.md

-# Getting started - indoor navigation for Web
+# MapsIndoors for Web - Getting started

 ## Trying the Showcase Web App